kimchi-project/kimchi/docs/API.md

                    specified interface.
         * vepa: All traffic will be forward to one or more physical devices directly connected to a VEPA-enabled switch.
+        * passthrough: A connection of this type uses a "direct" connection in "passthrough" mode to connect each guest to the network.
+                       Each guest will use one of the available physical devices included in this network.
+Only one device can be used for each guest - libvirt will keep track of which interfaces are in use.
+Thus, a network of type 'passthrough' with N devices will support the maximum of N guests running at the same time.
         * bridge: All traffic on this network will be bridged through a Linux bridged, which is created upon specified interface in case it is not already a Linux bridge.